marvinoon/2214-WebSec-Grp3/README.md

 *Step 4*: Click "Load Unpacked" and select the "ExploitScan" folder

 **How to use**

-*Step 1*: Click the ExploitScan icon in the extension bar *Step 2*: Enter the target URL of the website you want to tesrt *Step 3*: Choose one or more options such as outdated components or vulnerabilities to test *Step 4*: Click "Scan for Vulnerabilities"
+*Step 1*: Click the ExploitScan icon in the extension bar.

+*Step 2*: Enter the target URL of the website you want to test.

+*Step 3*: Choose one or more options such as outdated components or vulnerabilities to test.

+*Step 4*: Click "Scan for Vulnerabilities".

-*Step 5*: Get the results to appear in extension popup *Step 6*: (Optional) Donwload teh report to save results as a structured text file
+*Step 5*: Get the results to appear in extension popup.

+*Step 6*: (Optional) Donwload the report to save results as a structured text file.

 **Future Enhancements**
 - Allowing tool to be more dynamic: Scan for more components and vulnerabilities